cloudfoundry-community/fissile-stemcell-ubuntu/README.md

-# fissile-stemmcell-ubuntu
+# fissile-stemcell-ubuntu

-This repository is intended to be used as base for creating fissile[1] docker[2] stemmcells.
+This repository is intended to be used as base for creating fissile[1] docker[2] stemcells.

 [1] [http://github.com/SUSE/fissile](http://github.com/SUSE/fissile)